SnapLogic/developer.snaplogic.com/source/index.html.md

 ![Transform Snap Pack](images/WmuJ.png)

-Snap Packs logically organize Snaps and are the deployable unit when adding/modifying Snaps to the SnapLogic Elastic Integration Platform.
+Snap Packs logically organize Snaps and are the deployable unit when adding/modifying Snaps to the SnapLogic Intelligent Integration Platform.
 For instance, in the above example, the Aggregate Snap is part of the Transform Snap Pack.

 Snaps may be related by functionality or share common code.
 A Snap Pack may contain a single Snap or multiple Snaps.</img>